benchopt/benchopt/doc/benchmark_workflow/install_benchmark.rst

   When using this value, you need to set the ``install_script`` class attribute to the path of your shell script.
   Benchopt will execute this script in the shell and pass the Conda environment directory as an argument.

-Additionally, to define the dependencies required by your benchmark, you can use the ``requirements`` class attribute.
-This attribute should list all necessary dependencies to ensure smooth execution and reproducibility of your benchmarks.

 By properly setting these attributes, you ensure that all dependencies are installed correctly.
-This will help users to run your benchmarks without any issues.\n
+This will help users to run your benchmarks without any issues.

 Examples: